 Graham School follows a positive discipline policy.
-Teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the student.
+Teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the pupil.
 This sanction process is outlined below.

-The school has a range of disciplinary measures which can be used, including, but not limited to, the following:
+The school/academy has a range of disciplinary measures which can be used, including, but not limited to, the following:

-- Giving a verbal warning - Providing extra work or repeating unsatisfactory work until it meets the required standard - Setting additional work as a consequence, e.g. writing tasks - Taking away privileges, e.g. not being able to participate in non-uniform days, losing social time - Missing break/lunchtime, or detentions during lunchtime, after school and at weekends - Engaging in school-based community service, e.g. picking up litter - Placing the student on report for constant monitoring or other consistent behaviour checks - Placing the student in seclusion - Excluding the student either temporarily or permanently, in extreme cases
+- Giving a verbal warning - Providing extra work or repeating unsatisfactory work until it meets the required standard - Setting additional work as a consequence, e.g. writing tasks - Taking away privileges, e.g. not being able to participate in non-uniform days, losing social time - Missing break/lunchtime, or detentions during lunchtime, after school and at weekends - Engaging in school-based community service, e.g. picking up litter - Placing the pupil on report for constant monitoring or other consistent behaviour checks - Placing the pupil in seclusion - Suspending / excluding the pupil either temporarily or permanently, in extreme cases

-Teachers will use their judgement when issuing sanctions, taking into account whether they believe the student's behaviour was intentional, especially if it is the first time the student has displayed this behaviour.
+Teachers will use their judgement when issuing sanctions, taking into account whether they believe the pupil's behaviour was intentional, especially if it is the first time the pupil has displayed this behaviour.
 Teachers are expected to act reasonably and fairly.

 Senior leaders will make the final decision as to the sanction required where it is appropriate to do so.
-At all times, teachers will discuss the behaviour with the student to ensure the student understands why it is inappropriate and to prevent any recurring behaviour.
+At all times, teachers will discuss the behaviour with the student to ensure the pupil understands why it is inappropriate and to prevent any recurring behaviour.

-Any member of staff who witnesses a display of unacceptable behaviour, or who issues any sanction to a student, must report this to the Head of Year and/or Assistant/Vice Principal.
+Any member of staff who witnesses a display of unacceptable behaviour, or who issues any sanction to a pupil, must report this to the Head of Year and/or Assistant/Vice Principal.
 The Assistant/Vice Principal will keep a record of all reported incidents.

-The school does not take serious unacceptable behaviour lightly, and will not hesitate to act in the best interest of the students within the school.
-All bullying incidents will be dealt with in accordance with the procedures outlined in the school's Anti Bullying policy.
+The school/academy does not take serious unacceptable behaviour lightly, and will not hesitate to act in the best interest of the pupils within the school/academy.
+All bullying incidents will be dealt with in accordance with the procedures outlined in the Trust's Anti-Bullying Policy.

-Where students display aggressive and/or threatening behaviour, or illegal activity discovered, the school will not hesitate to contact the police.
-Any allegations made against a member of staff's behaviour and misconduct will be dealt with in accordance with the school's Allegations Against Staff Policy.
+Where pupils display aggressive and/or threatening behaviour, or illegal activity discovered, the school/academy will not hesitate to contact the Police.
+Any allegations made against a member of staff's behaviour and misconduct will be dealt with in accordance with the Trust's Managing Allegations of Against Staff Policy.

-The school will consider whether the behaviour displayed by the student gives reason to suspect that a student is suffering, or is likely to suffer, significant harm.
-In these instances, the procedures outlined in the Trust's Child Protection and Safeguarding Policy will be followed.
+The school/academy will consider whether the behaviour displayed by the pupil gives reason to suspect that a pupil is suffering, or is likely to suffer, significant harm.
+In these instances, the procedures outlined in the Trust's Safeguarding and Child Protection Policy will be followed.

-The school will also consider whether the displayed behaviour is an indicator that the student's educational, or other, needs are not being met.
-In this instance, the school will consider whether a multi-agency assessment of the student's behaviour would be beneficial.
+The school/academy will also consider whether the displayed behaviour is an indicator that the pupil's educational, or other, needs are not being met.
+In this instance, the school/academy will consider whether a multi-agency assessment of the pupil's behaviour would be beneficial.